Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 * They must not perform any file I/O or access global state, ensuring they are pure and reproducible.

 ---

+## 3.6.
+The Logging System

+To provide clear feedback to the user, the framework implements a flexible, dual-output logging system.

+* **Outputs:** The logger can write to two destinations simultaneously: the MATLAB Command Window and a user-specified log file.
+The log file is optional; if `config.logging.filepath` is not provided, output is sent only to the console.
+* **Verbosity Levels:** The system supports three named levels, configurable independently for the console and the file:
+  * `'info'` (Default): Provides a high-level summary of progress, including which jobs are starting, finishing, and whether they were cached.
+  * `'debug'`: A verbose output for developers, including detailed information like Provenance Hashes and resolver steps.
+  * `'silent'`: Suppresses all output except for fatal errors and the final summary.
+* **Error Logging:** All errors caught by the Executor are logged with their full message and stack trace, regardless of the verbosity level, to ensure critical information is never lost.

 ## 4. Source Code and Project Structure